kevindimayuga/professional-portfolio-kd/README.md

 # Professional Portfolio

-M2 - This repo is an a Code Refactor project in which codebase is improved for long-term sustainability.
+M2 - This repo is a Professional Portfolio which will showcase all my web application and development work.

 ## Description